vlinderco/vlinderco.github.io/resources.md

 -	Central values – the intentions and motives of past or future behaviour
 -	Steps Down – actions needed / planning for future goals and safe ground

-### Order the full toolkit for just £44.95 (no VAT)

-Also available on [Amazon]
+This next video has been created for young people as a summary of the Tightrope:
+<iframe width="560" height="315" src="https://www.youtube.com/embed/kQsYBatdOHU" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+For Youth Justice practitioners an Out of Court Disposal template has been created and is available here: [OOCD Screening Template 2019.pdf]

 For more information email: [info@vlinder.co.uk](mailto:info@vlinder.co.uk)

-For Youth Justice practitioners an Out of Court Disposal template has been created and is available here: [OOCD Screening Template 2019.pdf]

 ## Publications